Tesfaye Urgessa: Career

-Tesfaye Urgessa studied under Tadesse Mesfin in Ethiopia.
-He graduated from the Ale School of Fine Arts and Design, Addis Ababa in 2006, and the State Academy of Fine Arts Stuttgart in 2014.
+Tesfaye Urgessa was born in 1983 in Addis Ababa, Ethiopia.
+He studied under Mezgebu Tessema, Tadesse Mesfin, and Bisrat Shibabaw in Ethiopia.
+He graduated from the Allé School of Fine Arts and Design in Addis Ababa in 2006; and received a M.A. degree in 2014 from the State Academy of Fine Arts Stuttgart in Stuttgart, Germany.

 Urgessa was taught by professors who had studied art in Russia in the 1970s and 1980s, when the dominant art movement was socialist realism.
 Their focus was on the study of anatomy, which influenced Urgessa’s style.

 At this time, through internet research, Urgessa's practice was inspired by prominent artists in Europe including Picasso, Lucian Freud and Francis Bacon.

 Themes

-Tesfaye Urgessa’s images have themes of racism, class, policy brutality, injustice in politics and power.
+Tesfaye Urgessa’s images have themes of racism, class, police brutality, injustice in politics and power.
 He combines traditional figuration with Ethiopian iconography, Cubism, and 1980s German Neo-expressionism.

 Exhibitions

 Urgessa exhibited in "Oltre/Beyond" at The Uffizi Gallerie in Florence in 2018, and again in 2021.
 The Uffizi also hosts his work in its permanent collection, and "Von Denen Die Auszogen" at State Galerie Villa Streccius, in Landau Germany in 2019.

+Urgessa will represent Ethiopia at the 60th International Art Exhibition – La Biennale di Venezia in 2024, the first time that the country will be participating with a national pavilion.